yuchuehw/DigitsSolver/README.md

 ## License

 The Digits Solver program is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this program for personal or commercial purposes.
 Please see the [LICENSE](LICENSE) file for more details.

+## Acknowledgements

+Special thanks to the author of [timeshift.js](https://github.com/plaa/TimeShift-js) for their contribution to this project.
+Portions of their code have been utilized in the implementation of the speedrun.py